colabobio/ebola-predictor/README.md

 the average results.
 All these scripts are separate so costly steps (data imputation, model training) need to be run only once.

-**1) Initialization.**

-This steps involves generating the training/test sets, and completing the training data:
+**1) Initialization.** This step involves generating the training/test sets, and completing the training data:

 ```bash
 python init.py [-h] [-n NUMBER] [-s START] [-t TEST]